MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateDeployment.md

 ```

 ### -SoftwareInstallation

-Specified deadline behavior to allow Software Update Installation be performed outside the maintenance window.
+When the installation deadline is reached, set this parameter to `$true` to allow software update installation outside the maintenance window.

 ```yaml
 Type: Boolean